remy/remysharp.com/public/drafts/living-standard.md

 - Why am I excited?
 It's taken years to get to the realisation that PWAs get us
 - Social standards, more people learning to code, more support groups, more diversity, giving people oppotunities that wouldn't normally have the chance
 - We're in a privilidge position, so we should use that to help others.
 To raise their voices.

+---

+One of the things I love about coding for the web, is that there's no SDK for the web.
+When I tried to program my Psion, I had to download a 2mb SDK over a 9600 baud modem.
+After the hours of waiting plus the cost of the modem phone call, I had no idea where to start.

+I recently made my foray into React.
+The library is very good, and the complimentary tools like React Router and Redux make for a compelling software stack, it did feel very, very much like my Psion coding experience: to be productive, I'd have to know the SDK.

+The web has no SDK.